SoferAi/.github/profile/README.md

 # Sofer.Ai

-Intelligent transcription, designed for the Jewish community.
+The AI platform designed for the Jewish community